Chisanan232/multirunnable/README.md

 ```

-First, it must initialize an OceanTask to let it know target function and its arguments if it needs. </br>
-Second, choose one strategy mode you need, for example above, we use Concurrent. </br>
-Finally, run it.

 How about Parallel?
 I want to let it be more fast.
 Only one thing you need to do: change the mode.